vrecan/generate.vrecan.github.io/content/post/godep.md

 +++
 date = "2015-03-01T20:38:08-07:00"
+Categories = ["Development"]
 draft = false
-title = "Go dependency management" section = "post" tags  = [ "Development", "Go", "Godeps", "Dependency Management" ]
+title = "Go Dependency Management" section = "post" tags  = [ "Development", "GoLang", "Godeps", "Dependency Management" ]
 +++

 <p>Godeps is a nice simple tool that allows you to manage dependencies in a very easy way.
 One major drawback though is that it requires you to commit your dependencies into your repository.
 This is great for simplicity but horrible for code review.
 Seeing a commit with 26k files changed really makes it hard to review.</p>